cloudsigma/cloudsigma-docs/acls.rst

 effective permissions the current user has on the resource.
 The ``permissions`` field is empty if the owner is the same as the current user.

-For example if you get the definition of a drive shared by another user with you:
+For example, if you get the definition of a drive shared by another user with you:

 .. literalinclude:: dumps/request_foreign_drive_permissions
     :language: http